Installation systems

 In the case of an insulated load-bearing structure, this insulation is :

-or old insulation with thin or thick rendering over insulation.
+• or old insulation with thin or thick rendering over insulation.

 Highlights:

-Direct installation on the building’s load-bearing structure.
+• Direct installation on the building’s load-bearing structure.

-Cladding without backing structure.
-In order: Interlocking cladding horizontal, Interlocking cladding vertical, Grooved cladding horizontal.
+In this order: Interlocking cladding horizontal, Interlocking cladding vertical, Grooved cladding horizontal.

 Details of our systems by cladding type can be found on this page in our Avis Techniques (ATec).

-In addition to being more eco-responsible, this system is highly economical: it saves the time required to remove the old cladding or insulation, and avoids the issues of on-site waste management and recycling of the old façade, which is ” recycled in situ “: the old system remains in place under the new façade, retaining its insulating properties.
+In addition to being more eco-responsible, this system is highly economical: it saves the time involved in removing the old insulated cladding or insulation, and avoids the issues of on-site waste management and recycling of the old façade, which is ” recycled in situ “: the old system remains in place under the new façade, retaining its insulating properties.

 Schematic diagram of thin plaster over insulation (EMI) installation

-Cladding with backing structure (CWB) system
+The Cladding with backing structure (CWB) system

 Over the entire height of the Cladding, a ventilated air space of at least 20 mm is left between the back of the cladding panels and the insulation.